-A stylish home design is not complete without a proper organization system.
+A stylish home design is not complete without a proper organization system like the NEAT Method.
 Which is why at BEYOND we are thrilled to share our latest partnership with Professional Organizer and owner of NEAT Method Frisco, Valerie Wood.
 She brings years of experience creating tidy spaces with a touch of luxury.
 We are pleased to now offer the NEAT method as a service to our clients and throughout each of our projects, ensuring every space is integrated with a custom organization system suited to individual needs.

 While we are sheltering in place, the organizational efforts do not need to halt.
 Valerie shared some of her expert recommendations to effectively organize your home for good, guidance on creating functional work from home spaces and more NEAT Method x BEYOND id goodness.
 Carry-on to learn more about our new favorite new service and how to make the most of this Spring cleaning season.